Yi Sanhae: Career

-In 1588, Yi was appointed as the Right State Councilor (Uuijeong) despite resistance from the Westerners and he was promoted to the Left State Councilor (Jwauijeong) a year later in 1589.
+In 1588, Yi was appointed as the Right State Councilor (Uŭijŏng) despite resistance from the Westerners and he was promoted to the Left State Councilor (Chwaŭijŏng) a year later in 1589.

-Also in 1589, Jeong Yeo Rip, a former Westerner who had switched factions to the more dominant Easterners, was accused of treason.
-Seonjo made the Westerner Jeong Chol the Right State Councilor and put him in charge of the investigation.
-The Westerners took this opportunity to launch a purge and killed many prominent Easterners including, Jeon Yon Sin, Jeong Gae Chung, Yi Bal and more.
+Also in 1589, Chŏng Yŏrip, a former Westerner who had switched factions to the more dominant Easterners, was accused of treason.
+Seonjo made the Westerner Chŏng Ch'ŏl the Right State Councilor and put him in charge of the investigation.
+The Westerners took this opportunity to launch a purge and killed many prominent Easterners including, Chŏng Ŏnsin, Chŏng Kaech'ŏng, Yi Pal and more.
 There were attempts to implicate Yi in the rebellion as well but failed due to Seonjo's deep trust in him.
-When Jeong Am Su and 50 others requested that Yi San Hae and Ryu Seong Ryong be punished for connections to Jeong Yeo Rip, Seonjo became angered and instead ordered for the punishment of those who had made the request.
-He then personally met Yi and Ryu and reassured them.
+When Chŏng Amsu and 50 others requested that Yi Sanhae and Yu Sŏngnyong be punished for connections to Chŏng Yŏrip, Seonjo became angered and instead ordered for the punishment of those who had made the request.
+He then personally met Yi and Yu and reassured them.

-In 1590, he promoted to the Chief State Councilor (Yeonguijeong), the highest position in court.
+In 1590, he promoted to the Chief State Councilor (Yŏngŭijŏng), the highest position in court.